 Create a new repository

-git clone email@example.com:jonathanbossenger/reponame.git cd reponame touch README.md git add README.md git commit -m "add README" git push -u origin master
+git clone email@example.com:jonathanbossenger/reponame.git cd reponame touch README.md git add README.md git commit -m "add README" git branch -M main git push -u origin main

 Push an existing folder

-cd existing_folder git init git remote add origin firstname.lastname@example.org:jonathanbossenger/reponame.git git add . git commit -m "Initial commit" git push -u origin master
+cd existing_folder git init git remote add origin firstname.lastname@example.org:jonathanbossenger/reponame.git git add . git commit -m "Initial commit" git branch -M main git push -u origin main

 Push an existing Git repository